aci-ref/facilitation_leading_practices/activities/02-outreach.md

 Presentations are generally the most commonly used approach in outreach at most institutions, as they are useful when presenting to a group and as they work in a number of different settings.
-Typically the larger the audience and the more formal the event is, the more important it is to have a presentation prepared in advance.
+Typically, the larger the audience and the more formal the event is, the more important it is to have a presentation prepared in advance.
 It is useful to have multiple sets of slides that cover different aspects of the ACI resource or organization, from which to choose depending on the focus of the presentation, the audience, and the time available.
-An outreach based presentation can be used as a lead-in presentation in an educational and training presentation series, in order to introduce the audience to the resources that will be discussed in future presentations in the series.
+An outreach-based presentation can be used as a lead-in presentation in an educational and training presentation series, in order to introduce the audience to the resources that will be discussed in future presentations in the series.
-Alternately it can be a stand-alone presentation given to an group interested in learning more about the ACI resources available and how they are used.
+Alternately, it can be a stand-alone presentation given to an group interested in learning more about the ACI resources available and how they are used.

-There exist many on-line sources that can be accessed by googling topics such as "pointers for good presentations" or “pointers for effective presentations”.
+There exist many online sources that can be accessed by googling topics such as "pointers for good presentations" or “pointers for effective presentations”.
 These focus on all aspects of doing a presentation, from determining the content, to creating the slides, to giving the presentation.
-These sources also include pointers on adjusting presentations to fit the venue, audience, and occasion, as well as tips on how to improve your skill as a presenter.
+These sources also include pointers on adjusting presentations to fit the venue, audience, and occasion as well as tips on how to improve your skill as a presenter.

 <a name="posters"></a>